Best Polarized Sunglasses

 Materials Used in Lenses

-The materials used by the manufacturers to design the lenses are going to determine a lot about your sunglasses.
+The materials used by the manufacturers to design the lenses are going to determine a lot of your sunglasses.
 Typically, better materials in the lenses are going to cost more, and also affect how well the lenses work to boost clarity, how long the lenses last, and how heavy the lenses will feel on your face.

 Most sunglass lenses are made up of either glass, polycarbonate, polyurethane, or acrylic.
 Glass lenses are the best type of lenses for vision, performance, and strength.
 Scratch resistant and capable of providing clearer vision, glass lenses can boost performance for outdoor enthusiasts.
 Glass lenses do have some drawbacks.
 They are typically heavier than other lenses, cost more, and can still scratch when dropped, although the lenses won’t shatter or chip up.